angrykoala/node-wizardry-book/advanced-topics/promises-in-js.md

 Note how we are not storing the promise anymore, we can easily concatenate then and catch blocks, as those also return promises.

-> **Pro tip: **promise.catch\(...\) can also be used standalone, but in this case it won't be executed if an error is thrown inside the _then_ block, to provide a proper error handling, then...catch should be used as described before.
+> **Pro tip: **promise.catch\(...\) can also be used standalone, but in this case it won't be executed if an error is thrown inside the _then_ block, to provide a consistent error handling,  I recommend using then...catch as described before.

 ### Advanced usage